-OBJECTIVES AND PERFORMANCE TARGETS OF THE PLAN IN RESPECT TO THE LAND MEANS BY WHICH THE COUNCIL PROPOSES TO ACHIEVE THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS MANNER IN WHICH COUNCIL PROPOSES TO ASSESS ITS PERFORMANCE WITH RESPECT TO THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS To encourage, promote and facilitate recreational, cultural, social and educational pass times and activities.
-Development of the reserves in accordance with this plan.
+OBJECTIVES AND PERFORMANCE TARGETS OF THE PLAN IN RESPECT TO THE LAND MEANS BY WHICH THE COUNCIL PROPOSES TO ACHIEVE THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS MANNER IN WHICH COUNCIL PROPOSES TO ASSESS ITS PERFORMANCE WITH RESPECT TO THE PLAN'S OBJECTIVES AND PERFORMANCE TARGETS SPORTS GROUND OBJECTIVES To encourage, promote and facilitate recreational pursuits in the community involving organised and informal sporting activities and games.
+The land is developed in accordance with this plan.
 All works are completed and minimal negative feedback is received.
-To provide for passive recreational activities and for the casual playing of games.
-Development of the reserves in accordance with this plan.
-All works are completed and minimal negative feedback is received.
-To improve the land in such a way as to promote and facilitate is use to achieve the other core objectives for its management.
-Development of the reserves in accordance with this plan.
+To ensure that such activities are managed having regard to any adverse impact on nearby residences.
+The land is developed in accordance with this plan.
 All works are completed and minimal negative feedback is received.